JFryy/terraform-enterprise-api-python-client/README.md

 - [x] create organization

 ### Contributions
 Contributions are extremely appreciated!
 Please feel free to do so to improve this client library.
-I originally created this library because it seemed there weren't any recent community client libraries for Python for the Terraform Enterprise REST API.
+I created this library as at the time there was not a simple python library for performing basic administrative tasks in Terraform Enterprise.
-As of writing this I am still actively working on this library to include the remaining API methods and include unit testing.